developerhelperhub/spring-boot2-cloud-circuit-breaker-load-balancer/README.md

 ### Code changes in the sales-service.
+I am explain the changes in two section, one is, how to implement the service call from this servie to ```inventory-service``` through the oauth2 and enabling the circute breaker.

+#### Section 1: implementing the Oauth2 service call
 We need to enable the ```@EnableOAuth2Client``` and create new bean class ```OAuth2RestTemplate``` for implementing the rest template to call the endpoints of ```inventory-service```.
 We should enable the oauth2 client when we are using the oauth2 implementation in the project.

 The below code need to be added for bean creation in the ```ResourceServerConfig```: